 I am a Columbia undergraduate, live in the tri-state area, or will be visiting the city.
 Why can’t I interview in person?

 To ensure consistency in our interview program and out of fairness to interviewees who are not geographically close to our office, all interviews will be conducted exclusively via Skype.
-However, you are warmly welcome to visit the campus, take a self-guided tour, and sit in on classes.
+However, you are warmly welcome to connect with us in other ways.

 Is there anything I can do to prepare for the interview?

 Aside from being able to articulate your motivations and interests, as well as discuss your application, you do not have to prepare for the interview.
 The admissions officer is hoping to get to know you better through an open discussion while covering a variety of potential topics.

 Since we are going to be speaking via Skype, how should I dress?